Safety Brief: Workplace Safety Risks in Registered Massage Therapy

 • WorkSafeBC

-to ensure consistent expectations for workplace safety across clinical settings.
+To ensure consistent expectations for workplace safety across clinical settings.

 5. Develop Practice-Specific Workplace Safety Guidelines